syt123450/giojs/docs/en/APIs.md

 ---

-### Set Color of Each Line
+### <div id="setLineColor">Set Color of Each Line</div>

-As mentioned in [line]() section, there are two types of lines: `in line` and `out line`.
+As mentioned in [line](https://github.com/syt123450/giojs/blob/master/docs/en/Basic_Elements.md#line) section, there are two types of lines: `in line` and `out line`.
 The colors associated with these two types of lines are called `inColor` and `outColor`.
 Each line can have a unique color specified through the input data as follows:

 ```json
 [